Mat1020/oregon-trail-bot/README.md

 ## Bot Actions
 Basically, this bot uses a specifc sets of actions in order to start your trail in a a specific way to set your speedrun at the beggining.
 It would type quicly through the steps, and wait when neccesary.

+I actually forgot where I got these steps from (but I guess it's pretty easy to find them).
+There's more information of what the bot does in the code.

 ## User Actions
 After the bot is done with its job, the rest of the speedrun consists: